Pam Hogg: Fashion career

-In 2007, Kylie Minogue appeared in Hogg's black mesh metal studded cat suit in her "2 Hearts" video, and Siouxsie Sioux wore numerous distinctive Pam Hogg signature cat suits throughout her 2008 tour and appearance on Later with Jools Holland.
-During the show, Pam was interviewed and announced her imminent return to fashion.
+In 2007, Kylie Minogue appeared in Hogg's black mesh metal-studded cat suit in her "2 Hearts" video, and Siouxsie Sioux wore numerous distinctive Pam Hogg signature cat suits throughout her 2008 tour.

-In October 2008, the prestigious Fashion store Browns of South Molton St London, was the first to stock the new Hogg-Couture collection.
+In October 2008, the prestigious fashion store Browns of South Molton Street was the first to stock the new Hogg-Couture collection.
 She was further asked to dress their windows for Halloween, an honour rarely given to one designer.

-In April 2013 Hogg was honoured during "Britweek", for her achievements.
-In Los Angeles.
-Pam was given a Fashion Show, the models included Lady Victoria Hervey.
-The show called "Opfashart" was part of an art installation, consisting of British Artists from Los Angeles and London.
-This included artists Duggie Fields and The Head of BAFTA, in Los Angeles, Nigel Daly, hosted by the artist and writer Amanda Eliasch, with Lisa Zane singing opera with Charles Eliasch.
-In October the same year she won The Creative Excellence prize from The Scottish Council.

-A 2014 exhibition at the Victoria and Albert Museum, featured Hogg's dresses designed for Lady Mary Charteris was shown.

-Hogg's collections have since been worn by an entire new generation of celebrities including Lady Gaga, Jessie J, Kelly Rowland, Tyra Banks, Alice Dellal, Jamie Winstone, Björk, Rihanna, Daisy Lowe, Lily Allen, Peaches Geldof, Naomi Campbell and Claudia Schiffer.
-In February 2011 Kate Moss, the day after London Fashion Week wore a Hogg black leather dress to the NME Awards on the same night as Alison Mosshart, wearing a Pam Hogg fur coat, picked up the prize for Hottest Woman, "Toni and Guy".
+Hogg's collections were subsequently worn by a new generation of celebrities including Lady Gaga, Jessie J, Kelly Rowland, Tyra Banks, Alice Dellal, Jamie Winstone, Björk, Rihanna, Daisy Lowe, Lily Allen, Peaches Geldof, Naomi Campbell and Claudia Schiffer.
+In February 2011, Kate Moss, the day after London Fashion Week, wore a Hogg black leather dress to the NME Awards on the same night as Alison Mosshart, wearing a Pam Hogg fur coat, picked up the prize for Hottest Woman.

+A wedding dress designed by Hogg for Lady Mary Charteris in 2012 is held by the Victoria and Albert Museum.

+In April 2013, Hogg was honoured during "BritWeek" in Los Angeles for her achievements.
+As part of an art installation featuring British artists from Los Angeles and London, Opfashart, she was given a fashion show; models included Lady Victoria Hervey.
+In October the same year she won the Creative Excellence prize from the Scottish Council.

 Hogg designed the Britannia trophy statuettes for the 2016 Brit Awards.

+Death

+Hogg died from pancreatic cancer at a hospice in Hackney, London, on 26 November 2025, at the age of 74.